berkkirtay/basicblockchain/README.md

 ![Coverage](https://img.shields.io/codecov/c/github/berkkirtay/basicblockchain)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A functional blockchain implementation in python.
+A functional proof of work based blockchain implementation in python.
 This library lets you initialize a blockchain and perform transactions between peers.
 This implementation uses the proof of work method to build new blocks.
 Transactions are signed with a 1024 bit RSA key pair and you can create new wallets with unique key pairs.
 I will keep working on this library as I learn more about blockchain technology.

 ### Current components: